pearmini/genji/docs/features/transforms.md

 ```
 ````

-With the `cm` function is defined:
+With the `div` function is defined:

 ```js
 function div(code) {